 RD Vs. SIP – The Investment Structure:

 When you invest in a recurring deposit, you will have to choose a fixed amount while you start your investment.
 The amount you choose will be the investment amount till the tenure ends.
-Typically, the duration of the recurring deposit investment will range from six months to ten years.
+Typically, the recurring deposit investment duration will range from six months to ten years.

-Depending upon your financial plans and needs, you can choose the tenure of your recurring deposit investment.
+Depending upon your financial plans and needs, you can choose your recurring deposit investment tenure.
 The risk in this investment is NIL to very low because it doesn’t depend on the market changes for its returns.